-Table 2 lists the purity standard that your cube's treated water should attain per the EPA's national primary and secondary drinking water regulations, the NSF P248 standard, and other related guidelines and standards.
+Table 2 lists the purity standard that your cube's treated water should attain per the EPA's national primary6 and secondary9 drinking water regulations, the NSF P248 standard12, and other related guidelines and standards.
 Your cube will be judged on the ability to meet or exceed this purity standard at a flow rate of 25 L per day, or approximately 18 mL per minute, and other criteria defined in the judging rubric.
 Specifically, your cube must reduce turbidity and microbiological pathogens by the amounts listed in Table 2, while maintaining acceptable concentrations of disinfectant and a neutral or near-neutral pH.

 Typical methods for water purification include pathogen removal (e.g., filtration) and pathogen deactivation (e.g., chemical or other method of disinfection to render the pathogen not viable).
 Different types of pathogens respond differently to these treatment methods; for example, virus particles tend to be small (~100 nm) and more difficult to remove by filtration.
 Meanwhile, oocysts are larger but more robust and difficult to deactivate with chemical means.
 Because inactive surrogates will be used in the competition (microspheres for oocysts and deactivated yeast for bacteria), treatment methods must focus on removal rather than deactivation for these pathogens.
 Regarding viruses, because of difficulties enumerating viruses in the treated water and lack of a suitable surrogate, teams should devise and implement a strategy for deactivating viruses, which may reasonably be present in real-world collected, surface waters.
-If chemical disinfection is used, teams must show that the chemical disinfectant is dosed properly.
+Teams should plan to use chemical disinfection and must show that the chemical disinfectant is dosed properly.
 If teams select a chemical disinfectant other than chlorine, the teams must provide the judges a fast, inexpensive test kit for use during the competition.
 The test kit should be described in the EDP.
-If non-chemical disinfection is used, teams should provide suitable evidence of its efficacy as part of the Poster presentation.
+(New in 2022: teams must use a chemical disinfectant method to remove viruses from the challenge water.)